 No matter how naturally talkative your child is, it seems the older they get the less they share… with their parents, that is.
 It used to be that every day was an adventure they couldn’t wait to tell you all about when they got jumped in the car after school.

 But now, you’re met with the all-encompassing “good” when asked how their day was.
 The problem isn’t with your child and their ability to pour their heart out to you or their lack of desire to share.
-It’s all about the questions being asked.
+It’s all about having the right questions to ask kids.

 Here are 7 tips to help you ask questions in the most effective way.

-Kids, and especially teenagers, require you to find the combination of words asked in just the right way to get them to open up and share their heart.
+Kids, and especially teenagers, require you to find the combination of words asked in just the right way to get your kids to open up and share their hearts.
 It’s sometimes like completing a riddle at the end of a level in a video game.

 I’m not sure why this is the case, but it seems to be so for most parents.
 And if it isn’t, you’ve probably already cracked the code!

-Here are some fun questions you can ask your child at different times of the day.
+Here are some fun questions to get to know your kids at different times of the day.
 For example, after school, after they attend a party or sleepover or a play date, after church service, and just plain fun questions to ask anytime to get the conversation flowing and get to know your child’s heart!

 You’d be surprised how many things can happen in a day and our children don’t always know how to communicate their fears, their victories, and their questions.
 That’s why these questions are super helpful!